AdobeDocs/analytics-platform.en/help/getting-started/estimate-usage.md

 1. Click each connection name to get to the Connections Manager.

-1. Add up the **[!UICONTROL Records of event data available]** for all connections created.
+1. Add up the **[!UICONTROL Records of event data available]** for every connection your organization has created.
 (Depending on the size of your connection, the number may take awhile to appear.)

     ![event data](assets/event-data.png)

+   >[!CAUTION]
+   >
+   >   This count applies to event data only, not to profile or lookup data.
+If you have profile and lookup data, the count will be slightly higher.
+However, there is currently no way to report on profile and lookup data usage in the user interface.
+This functionality is slated for 2023.

 1. Once you have a sum of all event data rows, look up the "Rows of Data" entitlement in the Customer Journey Analytics contract that your company signed with Adobe.